Linear Regression under Missing or Corrupted Coordinates: Introduction

-The remaining regime is $\eta \ll 1/d$ (\Cref{thm:combined}\ref{it:thm-small-eta}).
+\paragraph{The case of small $\eta$} The remaining regime is $\eta \ll 1/d$ (\Cref{thm:combined}\ref{it:thm-small-eta}).
 The (already complicated) construction in the last paragraph does not handle that case, given that the expected number of disagreeing coordinates there is $\Omega(1) \ge 1/d \gg \eta$.
-For this final regime, we use a similar hard hypothesis test instance, showing the impossibility to distinguish between $\beta = (B,\ldots,B,E,\ldots,E)/\sqrt{d}$ and $\beta' = (B,\ldots,B,-E,\ldots,-E)/\sqrt{d}$ for some appropriately chosen parameters $B$ and $E$.
-The main technical innovation for this regime is a new deconstruction between the label values $y$ and $y'$ into $(t, y-t)$ and $(t',y'-t')$ and the associated coupling(s).
+For this final regime, we use a similar hard hypothesis test instance, showing the impossibility of distinguishing between $\beta = (B\1_{d/2},E \1_{d/2})/\sqrt{d/2}$ and $\beta' = (B\1_{d/2},-E\1_{d/2})/\sqrt{d/2}$ for appropriately chosen parameters $B$ and $E$.
+The main technical innovation here is a deconstruction of label values into the contribution from the first and second half of the coordinates and a more refined way to sample them in the coupling construction.
 This is sketched in \Cref{sec:thm-proofs} and detailed in \Cref{app:thm-proofs}.